 You can get autoimmune hemolytic anemia if you have an autoimmune disease like lupus.
 Normally when your immune system spots foreign invaders like bacteria and viruses, it makes proteins called antibodies to attack them.
 When you have AIHA, your immune system makes antibodies that mistakenly attack your own red blood cells.

 Other diseases and medications can also cause autoimmune hemolytic anemia.
 Some of these are:

-If you think you could have any type of anemia, you should talk to your primary doctor.
-He may refer you to a hematologist, a doctor who specializes in blood diseases.
-He’ll most likely discuss your past medical history, medications you take, and talk about your symptoms.
+If you think you could have any type of anemia, you should talk to your doctor.
+They may refer you to a hematologist, a doctor who specializes in blood diseases.
+They’ll most likely discuss your past medical history, medications you take, and talk about your symptoms.

 - The number of red blood cells, white blood cells, and platelets

 - The size of your red blood cells